What is brand awareness?

 In the early days of trying to get the word out about your brand, it’s easy to overdo it.
-You see a question on an online forum, and you want to answer that your product is the perfect solution.
+You see a question on an online forum and want to answer that your product is the perfect solution.

 However, being spammy will only hurt your brand reputation in the long run.
 You’re much better off offering some generic advice and hoping someone clicks on your name and sees you know what you’re talking about.

-You could also say something along the lines of, “This is my area of expertise, and here is how you fix the issue.”
-Since you aren’t outright mentioning your brand, you aren’t spamming groups, but you also plant a seed in the reader’s mind to possibly go look you up.
+You could also say, “This is my area of expertise, and here is how you fix the issue.”
+Since you aren’t outright mentioning your brand, you aren’t spamming groups, but you also plant a seed in the reader’s mind to go look you up possibly.

 Don’t email people who haven’t signed up for your list.
 Don’t jump onto threads other marketers started and take them over.
 Be respectful and share about your business only when appropriate to do so.
 You want to increase awareness but in a positive way.